kangk1204/Octopus-toolkit2/doc/tutorial.rst

 * ``C`` : Select the GSE48685 and GSE31578 folders.
 * ``D`` : Click the Open button.

-Let say you select the following samples.
+Let's say you select the following samples.
 You must select an appropriate genome for visualization.
-Of course, you cannot load bigWig files from different genomes.
+Obviously, you cannot load bigWig files from different genomes.

 .. image:: _static/Tutorial/Tutorial7.3.png